-- Ensure that all the requirements in the Requirements for installing OpenShift Data Foundation using local storage devices section are met. - You must have three worker nodes with the same storage type and size attached to each node (for example, 200 GB) to use local storage devices on IBM Z or LinuxONE.
+- Ensure that all the requirements in the Requirements for installing OpenShift Data Foundation using local storage devices section are met. - You must have at least three worker nodes with the same storage type and size attached to each node (for example, 200 GB) to use local storage devices on IBM Z or LinuxONE.

-In the OpenShift Web Console, click Operators → Installed Operators to view all the installed operators.

-Ensure that the Project selected is openshift-storage.

-- 2. Click on the OpenShift Data Foundation operator and then click Create StorageSystem. - 3.
+- In the OpenShift Web Console, click Operators → Installed Operators to view all the installed operators.
+Ensure that the Project selected is openshift-storage. - 2.
+Click on the OpenShift Data Foundation operator and then click Create StorageSystem. - 3.
 In the Backing storage page, perform the following: - a.
-Select the Create a new StorageClass using the local storage devices option. - b.
-Expand Advanced and select Full Deployment for the Deployment type option. - c.
+Select the Create a new StorageClass using the local storage devices for Backing storage type option. - b.
+Select Full Deployment for the Deployment type option. - c.
 Click Next.